William-Dunlap/SWE_Group_Project/README.md

 # SWE_Group_Project
 First clone the repository \
-Navigate to the directory using the command line \
+Navigate to the directory using the command line in the Docker Desktop App \
 Run:
-* docker-compose up --build \
+* docker-compose up --build

 Then go to localhost:5000 to view the page